antoinechoffrut/la_permanence/README.md

 space in Paris") offers two coworking spaces in Paris, in *rue du Fer à Moulin* and *rue d'Alésia*.

-This project monitors the number of available seats at the two locations and performs some simple analysis.
+The end goal of this project is to forecast the number of available seats.
+The notebook `la_permanence_EDA.ipynb` provides a quick visualization of the data.
+The notebook `la_permanence_stats.ipynb` aims to apply various statistical or Machine Learning algorithms to predict the number of available seats.

 ![](La-Permanence-attendance.png)